 - Longer lifespan

 Galvanized piping was commonly installed in homes built before 1960.
 When it was invented, the galvanized pipe was an alternative to lead pipes for water supply lines.
+However, exposure to water will cause galvanized pipes to corrode and rust on the inside.
 Up until the 1980s, you could find galvanized pipes in just about every dwelling.

-Even today, you will find galvanized pipes in some older buildings and houses in water supply lines, outdoor and underground tubing.
-However, galvanized piping is no longer being installed in new builds because of corrosion and rust that can accumulate inside the pipes over time.
+Even today, you will find galvanized pipes in some older buildings and houses.
+However, modern homes do not install galvanized pipes because of corrosion and rust that can accumulate inside the pipes over time.

-Homes that currently have galvanized piping should switch to another type.
-Exposure to water will cause galvanized pipes to corrode and rust on the inside.
 Additionally, corrosion inside galvanized pipes can trap small bits of lead.
 The only way to ensure that lead is not transferred from galvanized pipes to your tap water is to repipe the entire home with a different, better type of piping.

 - Very heavy